-13-Card Rummy is usually played with two 53-card decks including printed Jokers.
-The objective of the rummy game is to make melds as soon as possible and before your opponent can.
-13-Card Rummy has different variations like Points, Pool and Deals Rummy, which makes the game suitable for players with different needs and choices.
+13 Card Rummy is played using a deck of 52 cards including Jokers.
+The objective of the rummy game is to arrange all 13 cards in the right formation as soon as possible and before your opponent.
+13-Card Rummy has different variations like Points, Pool and Deals Rummy, which makes the game suitable for players.
 While Points and Pool Rummy variants can be played in minimal time, Deals Rummy requires you to play and complete all the pre-decided deals.
 It tests your endurance and game skills on a larger scale.

-When you play 13 Card Rummy, your top priority after cards are dealt to you should be to make a pure sequence.
+When you play 13 Card Rummy, your top priority once cards are dealt is to make a pure sequence.
 You also need a second sequence with or without a Joker and all your cards need to be arranged in sequences, or sequences and sets.
-Once you complete these objective, before your opponent does, you should declare your hand to claim a win.
+Once you arrange the cards as per the objective set and make a declaration before your opponent does you will win the rummy game.

 21 Cards Rummy is another format of the rummy game, which is as popular as the 13-card variant.
 This game is also known as Indian Marriage and has a much longer format than the other forms of rummy.
 In 21-Cards Rummy, three decks of cards are used.
 Thus, the game becomes more complex with more cards and varied strategies which make the game more interesting to play.
 The objective of the game is the same as that of 13-Card Rummy, to make sequences, or sequences and sets.